smatechnologies/sql-agent-docs/docs/installation/new-installation.md

 If the SQL Agent has not been installed on the machine, then follow these procedures for the first installation.

+## Prerequisites
+1. The machine will need to have either the management studio for thier database installed, or that databases command line program.

+:::tip Example
+MSSQL would need either SQL Server Management Studio or SQLCMD.exe installed.
+Oracle would need SQLcl.

 ## Install the SQL Agent

 1. Log in to the Windows machine as a Local Administrator.